New North Road, New Zealand: History

 In May 1864, a meeting was held at Whau School (modern Avondale Primary School) to discuss the creation of a new Great North Road (then the major route west from Auckland township), to address the issues caused by a lack of roading.
 By September 1864, the treasurer of the Auckland Province announced that the Whau Road Extension was surveyed, and due for construction.
 In 1865, allotments for the new village of Morningside were sold.

 In October 1866, the Mt Albert District Highway Board was formed, to collect rates to administer and develop New North Road.
 Tensions formed between two groups of ratepayers in the highway district: the city-side ratepayers at Eden Terrace, and the mountain-side ratepayers in the rural west, with the former believing that they paid too high rates for a road that "led nowhere".
 In June 1875, the Eden Terrace Highway Board was formed, splitting the city-side area of the road from the rural.

 The New North Road corridor grew as a suburban area between the 1900s and the 1930s, due to the Auckland tramlines.
 The tramline opened at Kingsland in 1903, followed by Morningside in 1912, Mount Albert in 1915 and eventually Owairaka in 1936.

+In the 1950s, New North Road north-east of Kingsland was transformed into an industrial and commercial area.
+During this period, Dominion Road was proposed as a site for a new motorway.
+While the motorway never progressed, a large flyover interchange was constructed at the intersection of Dominion Road and New North Road in the early 1960s, which removed extensive areas of housing and commercial buildings.